Sneglium/Et-Cetera/README.md

 The *Farming Tweaks* module (technical: `farming_tweaks`) makes some changes to the crops system provided either by the MTG `farming` mod, or "Farming Redo".
 Primarily it allows harvesting and automatically replanting crops by right-clicking on them, and harvesting larger areas at once by right-clicking with a hoe.

 It also adds some new nodes: a compost bin, which can be used to make _compost_ from plant materials; and compost itself which can be used as an alternative soil for growing plants on that boosts their growth rate.
+Compost (by default) will eventually lose its' fertility and 'exhaust', turning into plain dirt soil.

 The _trowel_ item can be used to painlessly replace dirt or tilled soil with compost without breaking any plant that might be growing on top.

+The _watering can_ item wets soil faster, slightly boosts crop growth and prevents exhaustion of compost for a set number of cycles.
+Hold leftclick while pointing at water to fill it, then again over your crops to water them.
+Its' durability bar represents how full it is; don't worry, it won't break!

 **List of Settings:**